Join us in Lansing on March 15, 2023.

 Q. Will there be a virtual component to Early Childhood Capitol Day?

-A. Yes, lunch will be provided.
+A. Yes, there will be a light breakfast and lunch provided.
 Please indicate any dietary restrictions on the registration form.
+We also encourage you to bring a water bottle.

 Q. Is there a cost to participate in Early Childhood Capitol Day?